-12. Babyproofing equipment.
+12. Baby-proofing equipment.
 Baby on the move?
 Time to declutter!
 As soon as Pearl started moving, Mummy started seriously decluttering; I couldn’t believe the amount of stuff she got into.
 Move any dangerous items into high, out of reach places or locked cabinets.
-None of the baby proofing options really work because children are ingenious at working around them and they stop a toddler learning important boundaries and healthy risk-taking.
-I will clarify that some safety aides are important like baby gates and fire guards being notable exceptions here.
+Many baby proofing options really don't work because children are ingenious at working around them and they stop a toddler learning important boundaries and healthy risk-taking - like not to touch a hot tap - ouch hot hot is a far more important lesson.
+I once bought magnet locks and it was such a pain to remember where I had put that damn magnet?!
+I will clarify some notable EXCEPTIONS; where a child's life could be at risk.
+In high-risk situations, baby gates and fire guards and other safety aides may be necessary.
 Sometimes it is necessary to block access to stairs and other dangerous rooms where a child may be at risk of serious harm.
-Also, tethering heavy furniture to the wall is an important life-saving measure that all parents should take very seriously.
+Also, tethering heavy furniture to the wall is an essential life-saving measure that all parents should take very seriously.

 13. A baby bath.
 This was one of the items that gathered the most consensus in our group thread.
 It was unanimous that the baby bath is never used after that obligatory first bath photo.
-After that parents quickly realise bathing or showering with baby or even popping them in the laundry trough is a much simpler exercise than trying to fill and empty a baby bath.
+After that parents quickly realise bathing/showering with baby or even popping them in the laundry trough is a much simpler exercise than trying to fill and empty a baby bath.

 14. Nappy sanitising bins.
-Another item that received a unanimous vote for uselessness were specialised nappy bin.
+Another item that received an unanimous vote for uselessness were specialised nappy bin.
 Rochelle says: “Waste of money!
-If you actually calculate how much you will have to spend in refills its crazy.”
+If you actually calculate how much you will have to spend in refills it's crazy.”
 Paige also agrees: “I gave mine away!
 It was recommended to me to get one.
 So much double handing”

 15. Wipe warmers.
 Mary Ann warns against the wipe warmers fad: “My cousin recommended that I get a wipes warmer.
 She told me how great it was to use for night-time diaper changes and told me I should definitely get one, so I got one with a gift card from my baby shower.
 I tried it a couple of times but that was all.
 It took so long to warm up and you could only do one at a time because otherwise the rest would be dried out and wasted and my son slept right through most diaper changes anyway.
 Lol.
 I also changed to cloth wipes anyway.”